You may have heard the term ‘machine learning’ before. But you may not know what it means or how it applies to your business.

 Machine learning is when computers and pieces of software find patterns in data, digitally fed into an algorithm to increase the efficiency of your business or systems.
 It’s now even being used to develop self-driving cars and other fascinating technology.

 How does machine learning apply to my business?

-What industries can benefit from machine learning
+Sectors that benefit from machine learning

 Minimising human intervention